Evan Cooper: Professional football

-Cooper was selected by the Philadelphia Eagles in the fourth round (88th overall pick) of the 1984 NFL Draft.
+Cooper was selected by the Philadelphia Eagles in the fourth round (88th overall pick) of the 1984 NFL draft.
 During the 1984 and 1985 seasons, the Eagles used him as a punt returner.
 During those two seasons, he returned 83 punts for 614 yards, an average of 7.4 yards per return.
 He also returned 20 kickoffs for 331 yards, an average of 16.6 yards per return.
 In 1985, he started 13 games for the Eagles at the right cornerback position.

 In 1988, Cooper joined the Atlanta Falcons.
 He was a kick returner during the 1988 season, returning two punts and 16 kickoffs.
 He concluded his playing career in 1989 with the Falcons, starting 13 games at the strong safety position.
 He intercepted four passes and had 54 interception return yards during the 1989 season.

+Coaching career

+Cooper began the 2022 season as the cornerbacks coach for the Carolina Panthers.
+After a head coach change, new interim head coach Steve Wilks fired Cooper along with defensive line coach Paul Pasqualoni on November 7, 2022.